Jayarajbalaji/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
+## Name JAYARAJ B
+## Reg.No.24013576
 ## AIM
+To write a python program to perform stop and wait protocol
 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user